wdi-sg/project-1/README.md

 ##### Player 2 option
 Create a Player 2 option for friends to join in the fun!

-Hit box collision for both players, able to push the other one away, a Jump ability.
+Hit box collision for both players, able to push or stun the other one away, a Jump ability.

 ##### Different level layouts & player avatar
 Create different levels with obstacles.

 Have different avatars for players to choose from.

+##### animations
+Create original sprites of game.

+Introduce hit animations, gaining star animations and sound.

 ---